MisterSoandSo/MisterSoandSo/README.md

 ### Hi there 👋
-Quick update: I would be busy from 8/28 - 12/10/21.
-Please be patient with email repsonses and give 2-5 business days for a reply.
+Quick update: Please be patient with email repsonses and give 2-5 business days for a reply.

 ## 🔭 I’m currently working on ...
-- Digital Image Processor
-- Python Image Processor

 - PyCraft Client
 - pyCraft